Monday, May 31, 2010

 Like I said before, God has worked His plan out perfectly this year.
 I am amazed to look back over the past 12 years and see all the subtle ways that He was setting the scene for Carter to be able to come into our lives.
 Travis and I had chosen not to have an open adoption, but I wouldn't want it any other way now.
 My heart is filled with so much love for Rachael and her family.
 I am so glad that Carter will grow up knowing what great people they are and how much they love him.
 I am also glad that they can be assured that Carter is being well taken care of, instructed in the Christian faith, and happy.

-Here is a video that can attest to this little boy's unbelievable cuteness:
+Here is a video that can attest to this little boy's unbelievable cuteness: Other exciting events included visiting with our future BFF Grace

 Carter tries really hard to sit up and can for awhile with support.
 Eventually he falls forward.
 Top heavy, I guess!